My crossing the TCS NYCM (New York City Marathon) finish line on November 4, 2018 (which turns one year today🎉) was another milestone in my life.

 November 5 itinerary was partly kept as a surprise for me by Ruthie and Emilia Cebedo, nee Emilia Geronga.
 The latter is another celestial guardian who assisted me in surviving NYCM.
 Emy or Ems as I fondly call her is a classmate/schoolmate/teammate/friend in my grade school and secondary years in Bicol.

 We were two of the tall members of our high school batch and we shared a couple of commonalities in our personality which made us develop this kind of friendship which did not require us to belong to the same clique and have constant communication after graduation.
-We’re both fun-loving, friendly, straightforward, and uniquely “crazy.” 🤪 In addition to this, our partnership in the field or court every intramural sports gave us that special connection which transcended time and distance.
+We’re both fun-loving people, friendly, straightforward, and uniquely “crazy.” 🤪 In addition to this, our partnership in the field or court every intramural sports gave us that special connection which transcended time and distance.

 August 2016, I reunited with Emy after 30 years.
 She came home for the batch reunion in Bicol which I failed to attend.
 Ever generous, thoughtful, and benevolent she found time to squeeze in a lunch meet-up with us in her limited vacation days when she joined the meeting about an upcoming event which would be hosted by the Manila group.
 The inclement weather and the no decent night’s sleep from her Palawan trip did not deter her.